Comparisons12 min read

 Zoho CRM Overview

 Zoho CRM is like walking into a well-stocked hardware store — there's a tool for literally everything, and the prices are genuinely reasonable.
-Zoho Crm has been building out its CRM platform since 2005, and the feature depth really shows.
+Zoho Crm has been building out its platform since 2005, and the feature depth shows.
 It's not always the prettiest experience, but when you need flexibility and power without an enterprise price tag, Zoho is hard to beat.

 Fun fact: Zoho as a company is one of the few major SaaS players that's stayed fully bootstrapped — no outside funding, ever.
 That's kind of wild when you look at how much product they've shipped.